What is an arthrogram? An arthrogram is an X-ray image or picture of the inside of a joint (e.g. shoulder,…Read more

-Prone tables used for stereotactic biopsies have a weight limit, usually about 150kg.
+Morbid obesity: Prone tables used for stereotactic biopsies have a weight limit, usually approximately 150 kg.
 This limit varies according to the manufacturer.
-There is no weight limit for an ultrasound guided core biopsy or a core biopsy on an upright stereotactic biopsy unit.
+There is no weight limit for an ultrasound-guided core biopsy or a core biopsy on an upright stereotactic biopsy unit.

-If a woman is lactating this is a relative contraindication for a core biopsy due to the very small risk of developing a milk fistula.
+Lactation: If a woman is lactating, this is a relative contraindication for a core biopsy because of the very small risk of developing a milk fistula.

 Some bruising usually occurs at the biopsy site.
-On the rare occasion where there is arterial bleeding this usually settles with application of pressure to the breast.
+On the rare occasion where there is bruising as a result of arterial bleeding, this usually settles with application of pressure to the breast.

-The main diagnostic alternative to percutaneous biopsy is diagnostic surgical biopsy.
-Percutaneous core biopsy is generally preferred because of comparatively minimal intervention with less scarring and deformity and core biopsy is performed on an outpatient basis under local anaesthesia.
+The main diagnostic alternative to percutaneous biopsy (i.e. FNA or core biopsy) is a diagnostic surgical biopsy.
+Percutaneous core biopsy is generally preferred because of comparatively minimal intervention with less scarring and deformity, and the ability to be carried out under local anaesthesia as an outpatient.

-Although MRI can further characterise lesions, this test does not obviate the need for biopsy of a lesion that is clinically suspicious or of concern on another imaging modality.
+Although magnetic resonance imaging can further characterise breast lesions, this test does not obviate the need for biopsy of a lesion that is clinically suspicious or of concern on another imaging modality.